Python Tools¶

 Generally speaking, the Plotter class comes (aside from some convenience methods) with a one-for-all-function ``start_1D_UI()``.

-can be one of the following options:
+Its most important argument is mode. mode can be one of the following options: